Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Bring Your Member ID Card Make sure you pack your member ID card.
-Bring along photocopies in case you lose it.
+Make sure you pack your member ID card.
+Bring along a photocopy in case you lose it.
 You will have to show your member ID card at the doctor's office, clinic or hospital if you need health care services.

-Pack Your Medicines and Copies of Your Prescriptions If you are taking any prescription drugs, make sure to pack enough to last you the entire trip.
-You may want to bring some extra in case you experience any delays.
-The U.S. Department of State recommends that you leave your drugs in their original labeled container.
+If you are taking prescription drugs, pack enough to last you the whole trip and extra in case of delays.
+The U.S. Department of State recommends that you leave your drugs in their original, labeled container.
 Pack them in your carry-on bag if you are flying.
 Be sure to bring copies of your prescriptions.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.